Team-Ruby-Database/Database_Project/README.txt

  -------------------------
 | Important notices	 |
  -------------------------
+1. PHP-Login-master.zip contains its own db_connection.php and make sure to modify the username and password in it for the purpose of connecting the database correctly;

+2. Any file need to be connected with the login page should be put in the directory: ../PHP-Login-master/login (namely, files have to put in the same directory as the main_login.php)

-2. The help pages are not implemented.
+3. The help pages are not implemented.

  -------------------------
 | How to use the database |